 The concept of taxability of income on notional basis either under the head ‘income from house property’ or under other provisions of Income-tax Act should be done away.
 Only the actual income received by an assessee should be chargeable to tax.

 Similarly, no disallowance of any expenditure actually incurred by an assessee as per the method of accounting employed by it should be made and for this purpose provisions like section 43B etc. should be deleted.

-(a) It is being practically seen that powers u/s 154 or 147 as well power u/s 263 are exercised in a routine manner and in spite of detailed submissions or legal requirements, no care is taken by the concerned officers.
+It is being practically seen that powers u/s 263 are exercised in a routine manner and in spite of detailed submissions or legal requirements, no care is taken by the concerned officers.
 It is necessary that the provisions should be more specific, duly supported by the necessary guidelines for exercising the powers under these sections.
 For this purpose, there should also be proper training and also check within the department so that actions taken are upheld in appeals.
-It is well known that because of casual approach of the officers’ actions taken under above sections in most of the cases fail in appeals.
+It is well known that because of casual approach of the officers actions taken under above sections in most of the cases fail in appeals.
 We welcome the amended provisions of sec.
 147, 148 and new section 148A inserted in Finance Act, 2020.

-19. Provisions regarding levy of penalty for under-reporting or mis-reportingof income: Sec.
+22. Provisions regarding levy of penalty for under-reporting or mis-reportingof income: Sec.
 270A